Kean Cipriano: 2021-2025: Departure from Callalily and further acclaim

 In May 2021, Cipriano released his debut solo album titled Childlike.
 He shared that he wrote, produced, and recorded the entire album by himself.
 He described the album as a reflection of his personal musical identity, saying he did not feel the need to return to his established sound and instead aimed to present what he considers his own version of pop culture and artistic roots.
 In the same year, Cipriano won a FAMAS Award for Best Musical Score for his arrangement on On Vodka, Beers, and Regrets.
 He also won several other accolades for his arrangement, including Best Musical Score at the 4th EDDYS and Movie Musical Scorer of the Year at the 37th PMPC Star Awards for Movies.

 In a 2022 interview, Cipriano confirmed his departure from Callalily, citing creative and personal differences with the band.
 He expressed his intention to focus on solo projects and the further development of O/C Records.
 That same year, he released his first solo song since leaving the band, titled "Tayuman."
-The acoustic-ballad kundiman alternative track’s title is a double entendre, referring both to Tayuman, a train station in Manila, and to a phrase meaning “If it’s ever us.”
+The acoustic-ballad kundiman alternative track's title is a double entendre, referring both to Tayuman, a train station in Manila, and to a phrase meaning "If it's ever us."
 He followed up this single with "Paano na Tayo" before performing at his Pulso concert alongside Adie and Salonga.

 In 2023, he was introduced as a regular host for the Tawag ng Tanghalan segment on It's Showtime.
 Later that year, Cipriano portrayed Manual Perez in Kampon, a 49th Metro Manila Film Festival entry.
 He also received a nomination for Best Musical Score for his arrangement on Yung Libro sa Napanood Ko at the inaugural Summer Metro Manila Film Festival.

-In 2025, Cipriano confirmed that he would reprise his role as Joshua in the sequel Bar Boys: Afterschool.
+In 2025, Cipriano confirmed that he would reprise his role as Joshua in the sequel Bar Boys: After School.